 Consumer spending has historically been stable in Scandinavia compared to other regions.
-The outlook for 2024 is still influenced by shifting retailer sales trends, due to the continuous, general economic volatility.
-Inflation seems to have peaked, and sales trends are still very volatile, but the tense macro environment due to international instability and conflicts.
+The outlook for 2025 is still influenced by shifting retailer sales trends, due to the continuous, general economic volatility.
+Inflation seems to have peaked, and sales trends are still very volatile but moderately increasing.
 In general, we continue to observe a "polarization" of shopping malls, where larger and well-located shopping centers continue to perform well.